DocuClipper logo

 2. Automatic Detection:

-• The system will analyze all transactions and identify potential matches
+• The system analyzes all transactions and identifies potential matches

 3. Review Matches: